 As with any other kind of self-prescribing, the individual needs to understand the limits of what they are using and the necessity of seeking professional help if particular symptoms don’t clear up or get worse.
 The individual should also be aware of so-called ‘Red Flag’ symptoms – the signs that something serious may be developing or have occurred.
 This is not mentioned in order to scare, but to inform you: taking responsibility for your own health does not mean abandoning good sense or standard medical care.

 When to consult a homeopath

-Not surprisingly, more entrenched or mixed states of ailing – ‘symptom complexes’ - need some professional knowledge and judgement applied to them, as well as a different class of remedy.
+Not surprisingly, long entrenched or mixed states of ailing – ‘symptom complexes’ - need some professional knowledge and judgement applied to them, as well as a different class of remedy.
 This is particularly so where the individual is finding that standard medication, or the use of multiple prescriptions and/or supplements, isn’t actually sorting out their ill-health or managing a chronic condition as well as might be hoped for.